rosbit/go-epy/README.md

 # go-starlark-x

-[Starlark in Go](https://github.com/google/starlark-go) is an interpreter for Starlark, implemented in Go.
+[Starlark in Go](https://github.com/google/starlark-go) is an interpreter for Starlark, a python-like language implemented in Go.

 This package is intended to extend the go-starlark to make `golang functions and struct instances` as Starlark `built-in functions and modules` very easily, so calling golang functions or modules from